 Just as coaches look back at their prior season to identify their team’s strengths and weaknesses, it can be helpful for taxpayers to review their most recent tax return to assess what they did well and what they could’ve improved on when it came to their taxes and overall finances.
-Your federal income tax return might provide valuable insights in the following areas.

 Your Investments

-If you are long-term investor and your return shows multiple investment sales and the related gains and losses within a compressed time frame, it may indicate that you are trading too frequently.
+If you are a long-term investor and your return shows multiple investment sales and the related gains and losses within a compressed time frame, it may indicate that you are trading too frequently.
 You should consider the fees associated with excessive trading as well as whether your portfolio is structured in a way that meets your goals and your tolerance for risk.

 You may have a capital loss carryforward that represents an unused loss you are carrying over to offset future capital gains.
 If you intend to rebalance your taxable account investments, see if there will be taxable capital gains that can be offset by the loss you are carrying forward.